Horse racing in Great Britain: Betting

-Wagering money on horse races is as old as the sport itself, but in the United Kingdom the links between horse racing and nationwide wagering are very strong.
+Wagering money on horse races is as old as the sport itself, but in the United Kingdom, the links between horse racing and nationwide wagering are very strong.
 Betting shops are common sights in most towns, tending to be sited wherever a significant number of people with disposable cash can be expected.
-At one point in the 1970s it was said that the ideal location was "close to a pub, the Labour Exchange and the Post Office", the first being a source of customers in a good mood, the other two being sources of ready cash in the form of "the dole" and state pension money, which was dispensed through Post Offices at the time.

 As early as 1938, £500,000,000 was being gambled on horse racing in England according to the Christian Social Council Committee on Gambling.
 However, betting shops were not legalised until 1960, at which time many of the famous British betting shop chains such as William Hill, Ladbrokes and Corals were legally established on the high street.
-Previously betting was either on course, via certain credit betting offices, or illegally conducted often in or around public houses, with "bookies runners" ferrying the bets from bookmaker to client.
+Previously, betting was either on course, via certain credit betting offices, or illegally conducted, often in or around public houses, with "bookies runners" ferrying the bets from bookmaker to client.

+Clement Freud, a future Member of Parliament and racehorse owner, argued in a 27 October 1975 Commons debate that government policy was “milking” British racing for revenue, treating it primarily as a source of tax income rather than nurturing the sport.

-Betting is taxed under the authority of various acts of Parliament.
-A gross profit tax is levied on all UK based bookmakers which is payable to the exchequer, and a separate sum is agreed and collected by the Horserace Betting Levy Board, a non-departmental public body of the Department for Culture, Media and Sport, who use the funds for race prize money and the improvement of horse racing.
-For the latest year reported, the levy resulted in £103.5 million being collected.
+Betting in the United Kingdom is taxed under the authority of various Acts of Parliament.
+A gross profit tax is levied on all UK-based bookmakers, payable to the Exchequer.
+At the same time, an additional sum is collected by the Horserace Betting Levy Board (HBLB), a non-departmental public body sponsored by the Department for Culture, Media and Sport (DCMS).
+The HBLB uses these funds to support race prize money, integrity services, and the improvement of horse racing in Britain.

-Member of Parliament Clement Freud, who himself had owned racehorses, alleged in an article published in the 1970s, before his election to Parliament, that horse racing was organised purely to generate taxes.
-He cited the large number of otherwise non-viable racecourses kept open (to ensure sufficient races being run) even as the financial rewards to the owners and trainers declined to the point where most could barely cover their expenses.
+For the 2022–23 fiscal year, the levy generated approximately £99 million in income for the Board, reflecting a continued recovery in betting turnover following the disruption of the COVID-19 pandemic.

-On 6 October 2001, the Government abolished the turnover-based tax on betting, which had been 9% of the stake or the winnings, the punter having the choice to pay a certain small amount or an uncertain large amount.
-The tax, now based on gross profit, is now effectively indirectly levied on the punters, the cost being absorbed in the odds that bookmakers offer.
+On 6 October 2001, the UK Government abolished the turnover-based betting duty, which had previously been charged at 9% on either the stake or the winnings, at the discretion of the bettor.
+The reform replaced the system with a gross profits tax on bookmakers, shifting the point of taxation from the customer to the operator.

-The last ten years in the UK has seen massive growth in online gambling.
-Punters are now going online to place their bets, where technology gives them access to a greater wealth of information and knowledge.
-Now racing punters exchange information on online forums, tipping sites etc. For example, over 200,000 people are set to participate in the next Cheltenham festivals.
+Since 2015, the United Kingdom has experienced significant growth in online gambling, driven by widespread internet access and the expansion of mobile technology.
+Increasingly, punters place wagers through digital platforms that provide access to real-time data, live odds, and betting exchanges.
+Online communities, discussion forums, and tipping websites also allow punters to share information and strategies.
+The popularity of major racing events such as the Cheltenham Festival continues to draw large online participation, with hundreds of thousands of users engaging in digital betting and discussion each year.